genomicepidemiology/resfinder/README.md

 ResFinder identifies acquired antimicrobial resistance genes in total or partial sequenced isolates of bacteria.

+## Issue tracker temporarily closed

+The issue tracker is temporarily closed due to spam.

 ## Important if you are updating from a previous ResFinder version

 It is no longer recommended to clone the ResFinder bitbucket repository unless you plan to do development work on ResFinder.